History of democracy: Late Cold War and post-Soviet democratication

 New waves of democracy swept across Southern Europe in the 1970s, as a number of right-wing nationalist dictatorships fell from power.
 Later, in Central and Eastern Europe in the late 1980s, the communist states in the USSR sphere of influence were also replaced with liberal democracies.

 Much of Eastern Europe, Latin America, East and Southeast Asia, and several Arab, central Asian and African states, and the not-yet-state that is the Palestinian Authority moved towards greater liberal democracy in the 1990s and 2000s.

 By the end of the century, the world had changed from having in 1900 not a single liberal democracy with universal suffrage, to 120 of the world's 192 nations, or 62% having become such democracies.
 25 nations, or 13% of the world's nations had "restricted democratic practices" in 1900 and in 2000 16, or 8% of the world's nations were such restricted democracies.
 Other nations had, and have, various forms of non-democratic rule.
-The numbers are indicative of the expansion of democracy during the twentieth century, the specifics though may be open to debate (for example, New Zealand actually enacted universal suffrage in 1893, but is discounted due to a lack of complete sovereignty and certain restrictions on the Māori vote).
+The numbers are indicative of the expansion of democracy during the twentieth century, the specifics though may be open to debate (for example, the country often considered world's oldest democracy has been demoted to a "flawed democracy" by the Economist Intelligence Unit due to Democratic backsliding in the United States during the 19th, 20th and 21st centuries).